UWCS/stardust/content/exec/events.md

 +++
-title = "Events Officer"
+title = "Events"
-weight = 11

-[extra]
-email = "events@uwcs.co.uk"
-people = ["David Jin", "Thomas Facos"] plural = "Events Officers"
 +++

+Responsible for:
-The Events Officer handles co-ordinating major society events (for example, the ball), ensuring all forms are submitted to the SU on time.
+- Co-ordinating major society events (for example, the ball).
+- Ensuring all forms are submitted to the SU on time.